And greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 I like getting things nobody else can get.

-And I've liked that ever since I was in the first second grade.
+And I've liked that ever since I was in the first, second grade.

 And I found creative ways to do it.

-But you know, the the Allen Brothers guys, they come in here every now and then when they have something new that they're gonna add, uh, Todd and Bobby, and they come in and we sit around and we chat about things and their business, and they're small business people just like a lot of you are.
+But the Allen Brothers guys, they come in here every now and then when they have something new that they're going to add.

 And they have brought back veal as it used to be.

-Strauss Meadow Reserve veal.
+Strauss Meadow Reserve Veal.

-And they made a contract with uh with some veal farmers to get veal as it was.
+And they made a contract with some veal farmers.

-They're coming out soon with veal dogs, and now I, as a powerful, influential member of the media have already tasted these things.
+And now I, as a powerful, influential member of the media, have already tasted these things.

-I'm not sure about the veal, the veal dogs, and I had one of these veal chops.
+And I had one of these veal chops.

 Not much.

-It was just it was just delicious.
+It was just delicious.

 Here's Don in Rockford, Illinois.